CONP-PCNO/git-annex-remote-globus/README.md

 From now on we are going to work from the dataset repo location where you cd'ed
 3. Add the path of your git-annex-remote-globus location to your current PATH
 4. Initialize a virtual environment and install requirements.txt.
-You may need to add the git-globus-annex path manually here not to make the system confuse qith the filename of other repos: run ```pip install -r path/to/git-annex-remote-globus/requirements.txt```
+You may need to add the git-globus-annex path manually here not to make the system confuse with the filename of other repos: run ```pip install -r path/to/git-annex-remote-globus/requirements.txt```
 5. In the repository, run `git-annex-remote-globus setup` and follow the instructions to authenticate.
 Gmail and ORCHID are supported
 6. Add a remote for globus.
 Consider the following: